tailwarden/komiser/README.md

 Komiser is written in Golang and is MIT licensed - contributions are welcomed whether that means providing feedback or testing existing and new feature.

+## Users

+If you'd like to have your company represented and are using OpenFaaS please give formal written permission below via a comment and email to contact@komiser.io.

+We will need a URL to a svg or png logo, a text title and a company URL.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/mlabouardy/komiser/tags).